The Common App is Open! Get your application done over a weekend with the College Application Booster®.

 At 10 AM sharp every Sunday, I eagerly wait for my Cantonese language exchange partner Allen to enter the Zoom room.
 Across the 13-hour time difference between New York and Hong Kong, we’ve met weekly for almost three years and discussed anything and everything that comes to mind, from parental expectations to our deepest fears.

 In the beginning, I used to dread Sundays.
 As a U.S.-born heritage speaker of Cantonese, I knew I was making mistakes left and right every time I opened my mouth.
-As Allen and I continued to meet, however, my clumsy missteps were all met with a smile and a gentle correction, saying an incorrect word changed from something I was fearful of to something that I appreciated—and, sometimes, even found fun.
+As Allen and I continued to meet, however, my clumsy missteps were all met with a smile and a gentle correction.
+Saying an incorrect word changed from something I was fearful of to something that I appreciated—and sometimes even found fun.
 In the end, what better way to learn a language than to make mistakes?
-(Nothing is more mortifying, yet simultaneously motivating, than confusing window for brothel and proceeding to say that you want to re-paint your brothel).
+(Nothing is more mortifying, yet simultaneously motivating, than confusing window for brothel and proceeding to say that you want to re-paint your brothel.)

-Whether in my weekly language exchange or in my interactions with the diverse community of MIT Engineers, I hope to continue openly communicating with others regardless of our different backgrounds, powering through any potential “mistakes,” misunderstandings, or awkward situations with the intent to use them all as learning experiences.
+Whether in my weekly language exchange or in my interactions with the diverse community of MIT Engineers, I hope to continue openly communicating with others regardless of our different backgrounds, powering through any potential “mistakes,” misunderstandings, or awkward situations with the determination to use them all as learning experiences.

 Prompt 5: